mdn/data/css/types.md

 },
 ```

-The 2 properties `groups` and `status` are required.
+The 2 properties are both required.
 * `groups` (array of strings): CSS is organized in modules like "CSS Types" or "CSS Color".
-MDN organizes features in these groups as well.
+MDN organizes features in these groups as well — `groups` should contain the name of the module(s) the type is defined in.
 * `status` (enum string): This is either `standard`, `nonstandard`, or `experimental` depending on the standardization status of the feature.